Oscar Oldershaw Two Doubles

 Quite often it will be a photo or a painting that has an atmosphere in it.
 I really like the atmospheres in the worlds of films.
 The feeling that you get from a picture...
 I want to expand that world out and explore that world, make it come to life.
 Or two different images and how those two things come together.
 Like a collage.
 That's something I really like.

 You used to like John Stezaker, right?

 I still like him a lot.
-He's such a pure artist in what he does.
-There's absolutely no messing around.
+He's such a pure artist, there's absolutely no messing around.
+He always works with the originals, so if something doesn't fit, he's not going to scan it in and Photoshop it.
 There is one image and another image.
-He never reproduces these images, he always uses the originals.
-So if something doesn't fit, he's not gonna scan it in and photoshop it.
-There is one image and another image.
-Usually just one cut - and two things come together.
+At his best there is just one cut - and the two things come together.
 I love that simplicity.